Elite Russian regiment loses nearly 100 soldiers

 From the beginning of the Ukraine War, the regiment was at the front.
 The British broadcaster BBC reports that the number of casualties suffered by the unit and thus also the city is correspondingly high.

 Because: According to the report, 94 soldiers of the regiment have already fallen since the attack on the western neighbor.
-This is proven, for example, by a video that BBC researchers say they found on the Russian social media network V’Kontakte, the Russian equivalent of Facebook.
+This should be proven, for example, by a video that BBC researchers say they found on the Russian social media network V’Kontakte, the Russian equivalent of Facebook.

 |City: